-With more than 550 Million LinkedIn users, the smallest details about your LinkedIn profile can make all of the difference between standing out and getting noticed… or not.
+Recent events and widespread unemployment have generated a new focus on LinkedIn as a job search tool.
+With more than 680 Million LinkedIn users, the smallest details about your LinkedIn profile can make all of the difference between standing out and getting noticed by employers and recruiters… or not.
 How do you make sure that your LinkedIn is optimized?
-Here are the top five tips to create an impressive LinkedIn profile.
+Here are the top five tips to create a winning LinkedIn profile.

-1) Know your personal brand: It is very important to know your personal brand.
+1. Know your personal brand: It is very important to know your personal brand.
 In short, that means you need to have a clearly defined perspective of who you are and what you do that makes you stand out.
+Why should an employer hire you?
 What are YOUR selling points?
-It is very difficult to create a social media presence or a LinkedIn account that projects your brand when you are not sure how to define it.
+It is very difficult to create a social media presence or a LinkedIn account that promotes your brand when you are not sure how to define it.
 Know who you are first and then how you proceed will flow from that.

-2) Create a memorable and descriptive “Headline.”
+2. Create a memorable and descriptive “Headline.”
 LinkedIn defaults to your job title or school status as your LinkedIn Headline.
 Change it.
 The LinkedIn Headline shows up everywhere you do on LinkedIn; in searches, emails and posts.
 Those 130 characters are the most valuable real estate in all of social media.
-When used correctly, your Headline serves as your LinkedIn elevator pitch, describing who you are and more importantly, why viewers should care about you and want to find out more.
+When used correctly, your Headline serves as your LinkedIn elevator pitch, describing who you are and more importantly, why employers would want to hire you.

 If your “firstnamelastname” is taken, don’t worry.
 Try adding a dash or an underscore.
 In the worst case, add a professional designation (like MA or CPA) to make sure you still have your vanity URL.